K7MDL2/KEITHSDR/SDR_RA8875/README.md

 ## April 2022

     1. Added front panel drawing file for Front Panel Express milling on a Hammond 1455N 160mm x 103mm x 53mm extruded box.
 Attempting to package the RS-HFIQ PCB into the same small (hand-held) box with RA8875 4.3" display and 2 encoders.
     2. Minor revisions to some I2s correction #define logic.
     3. Updated the Teensy RS-HFIQ library added *B, *D, and *E commands, updated example programs.
+    4. Added Small_PCB_V1 and Large_PCB_V1 #defines to handle the different IO pinouts for John's Teensy mnotherboards (as of April 18th V1 versions).
+Updated the Spectrum_RA887x Library also to match.

 ## March 2022